Law Firm

 Your main expenses will include rental costs, food, transportation, school and healthcare.
 Here, we go through them one by one!

 Rent varies in Cyprus depending on location and the type of rental property.
 Note, however, that prices are rising.
-The Cyprus Mail reports the following rates (in EUR) for a single-bedroom apartment:
+The press reports the following rates (in EUR) for a single-bedroom apartment:

 The food prices can be accessed at the Cyprus Consumer Protection Service.

-Fuel (unleaded 95) is 1,4 per litre on average.
+Fuel (unleaded 95) costs an average of 1,43 per litre (source Cyprus Fuel Guide).
 Transportation is an issue.
 Trains do not exist, and bus services are infrequent; you must have a car.

 English-speaking schools are private, of high level and tend to be expensive.